srirangamv/srirangamv.github.io/_posts/2020-04-11-an-unusual-hello-world.md

 Hello World 10!<br/>
 </p>

-<p>.NET Framework provides a mechanism called the Code Document Object Model (CodeDOM).
-Using this we can compile dynamic code and generate assemblies from a .NET program itself.
-This can be done using any of programming languages at run time, based on a single model that represents the code to render.
-Open visual studio create new console app targeting .NET 4.5 framework</p>
+<p>The second program, targetted for classic .NET applications. .NET Framework provides a mechanism called the Code Document Object Model (CodeDOM) using this we can compile dynamic code and generate assemblies from within a .NET program itself.
+This dynamic assembly generation can be done using any of .NET programming languages at run time, based on a single model that represents the code to execute.
+Open visual studio create new console app targeting .NET 4.5 framework.
+Here, we compile C# program and generate a .NET assembly and execute the same assembly to print the "Hello World" on the screen.</p>

 {% highlight csharp %}